The demand of any reusable cup that are plastic free is increasing a lot in London, especially in the last few months.

 So, how can we avoid these chemicals?

-Another thing we can do to avoid these chemicals is try to reduce the waste associated with our cups and use reusable ones.
+Another thing we can do to avoid these chemicals is try to reduce the waste associated with our take away cups and use reusable ones.

 An Australian company made a reusable cup that doesn’t contain any toxins.
 It’s called KeepCup and is made from polypropylene #5.
 According to the company it’s made from a single injection mold and it can be recycled.
 The original KeepCup is made of plastic but in 2014 they introduced a glass model, made with tempered soda lime glass, a silicone lid and a plastic or cork band.